legacysurvey/legacysurvey/pages/dr2/description.rst

 those positions can be changed during the fits and low-S/N sources can be removed.

-For source detection, cach DECam image is convolved by its PSF model, then a weighted stack of these is created in order to optimize the point-source detection efficiency.
+For source detection, each DECam image is convolved by its PSF model, then a weighted stack of these is created in order to optimize the point-source detection efficiency.
 Next, SED-matched combinations of the three bands are